AliceWonderMiscreations/PluggableUnplugged/README.md

 website anyway and I fear what some plugins that create callback functions may do with the plain text password, thinking they are being helpful.

-I will be adding cracklib check on passwords when the cracklib functions are available but I do not presently do that.
+I would like to be add a cracklib check on passwords when the cracklib functions are available but the
+[PECL extension](https://pecl.php.net/package/crack) has not been updated since 2005 and has a [known 64-bit bug](https://bugs.php.net/bug.php?id=56611) not fixed in a released version.

 When a password is verified, there is a 20% chance the hash in the database will be updated.
 This allows for stronger hashes to automatically be migrated